 This ability to generate new data ignited a rapid-fire succession of new technologies.
 From Generative Adversarial Network (GANs) to diffusion models capable of producing more realistic, but fake images.

 Autoencoders are made up of blocks of an encoder and decoder that also support today’s large language models.
-Encoders arrange similar data closer together in an abstract form and compress data sets into a dense presentation.
-[7] [Fig 2]
+Encoders arrange similar data closer together in an abstract form and compress data sets into a dense presentation (Fig.2) [7].

-Figure 2: The Variational Auto-Encoders (VAEs); (Source: https://medium.com/ tech-ai-made-easy /what-are-variational-autoencoders-vaes-449e3ba9d208 by Francesco Franco)
+Fig. 2.
+The Variational Auto-Encoders (VAEs); (Source: https://medium.com/ tech-ai-made-easy /what-are-variational-autoencoders-vaes-449e3ba9d208 by Francesco Franco)

 Advantages